cannatoshi/simplex-smb-xftp-via-tor-on-rpi-hardened/README.md

 > **Difficulty:** Intermediate
 > **Time:** 30-45 minutes
 > **Result:** 10 SMP servers on a single Raspberry Pi with full Private Routing support

 ---

+> ⚠️ **EXPERIMENTAL FEATURE**
+>
+> Running 10 SMP servers is currently experimental and may experience stability issues.
+>
+> **Recommendations:**
+> - Start with 1-3 SMP servers for production use
+> - Monitor logs closely: `journalctl -u smp-server -f`
+> - Ensure [Dual Tor Architecture](#appendix-f-dual-tor-architecture-critical-for-private-routing) is properly configured
+>
+> We are actively working on improving Multi-SMP stability.
+Feedback welcome!

+---